GBBG-27/Networking_codes/All_packet_intercept/README.md

 ##### -You must have python installed on the machine(On Unix based computers,python is pre-installed)
 ##### -The script will require root privileges because it will access system resources
 ##### -Open the terminal and run the script , authenticate for the script to start working
+##### -You will be prompt to choose your desired available Interface on the computer[Available interfaces will be displayed]
 ##### -Whenever data is written to the file it's printed out